Industry

 Aisha Jamal

 Aisha Jamal is a filmmaker, film programmer and college professor, based in Toronto.
-Aisha's feature documentary debut A KANDAHAR AWAY, about her family's connection to the small Saskatchewan, Canada hamlet of Kandahar, premiered in 2019 and played on CBC, Documentary Channel and CBCGem.
+Aisha's feature documentary debut A Kandahar Away about her family's connection to the small Saskatchewan, Canada hamlet of Kandahar, premiered in 2019 and played on CBC, Documentary Channel and CBCGem.
 Her previous short films have played venues and festivals worldwide.
-Aisha also programs Canadian documentaries for Hot Docs Documentary Festival.
-She is currently working on her second feature documentary entitled THE THEFT, while teaching at Sheridan College in Brampton, Ontario and frequently moderating discussions with creatives of all types.
+Aisha also programs Canadian documentaries for the Hot Docs Documentary Festival.
+She is currently working on her second feature documentary entitled The Theft, while teaching at Sheridan College in Brampton, Ontario and frequently moderating discussions with creatives of all types.

 Sidney Chiu